Atlanta Ladder Accident Lawyers

 If you were injured in an on-the-job ladder accident, you should be eligible for workers’ compensation benefits.
 Depending on the circumstances surrounding your accident, you may also be eligible to file a personal injury claim for compensation.
 For example, if a defective ladder caused your accident and injuries, you may have a product liability claim against the manufacturer.
 If a subcontractor or any third party (other than your employer) was responsible for your accident, you may have a claim against that party.
 It is in your best interests to speak with an Atlanta construction accident lawyer to find out about your options under the law.

 Grant Law Office was founded in 2006.
 Wayne Grant has been practicing since 1979 and Kimberly Grant has been practicing since 1993.
-Our husband and wife teams believe in aggressively protecting our clients’ rights to significant compensation for personal, emotional, and financial damages caused by the negligence of others.
+Our husband and wife team believes in aggressively protecting our clients’ rights to significant compensation for personal, emotional, and financial damages caused by the negligence of others.
 We have been named among the 10 Best Law Firms in Georgia by the American Institute of Personal Injury Attorneys.
 If you have been seriously injured in a work-related ladder accident, call us at (404) 995-3955 to schedule a free consultation with no time limit.

 Contact us today for a free and comprehensive case evaluation.